 The costs of DUI insurance Florida FR44 are much higher than for Florida SR22 insurance.
 FR44 insurance must have the following minimum liability coverage:

 - $100,000 bodily injury per individual

 - $300,000 bodily injury per accident

 - $50,000 property damage in one accident

-When you need Florida DUI insurance for license reinstatement, get a quick, no-obligation Florida FR44 insurance quote from UltraCar Insurance.
-Call or start an online quote, and we’ll start surveying the best rates from top insurance companies.
+When you need Florida DUI insurance for license reinstatement, get no-obligation Florida FR44 quotes from UltraCar Insurance.
 We look forward to helping you!